-Marshall has tried many cases and arbitrations, defended numerous putative class actions, and handled many accelerated injunction proceedings.
+Marshall has tried many cases and arbitrations, eliminated numerous putative class actions, and handled many accelerated injunction proceedings.

 Marshall's work has focused on the following industries:

-Real Estate: Marshall represents developers, investors, owners and brokers in sophisticated contract, financing and land use disputes.
+- Real Estate: Marshall represents residential and commercial landlords, investors, owners and brokers in sophisticated contract, financing, condemnation, and land use disputes.